SOFO Officer Basics

 - A voucher, marked as a Payment transaction, with the recipient and the academic institution that the recipient is attending listed on the PAY line.

-- A memorandum must be typed that formally names the recipient and lists the recipient’s social security number and the amount of the scholarship.
-The memo should also include a brief description of the purpose of the scholarship and be signed by both officers and the group’s advisor.
+- A memorandum must be typed that formally names the recipient and the amount of the assistance.
+The memo should also include a description of the purpose of the financial assistance, the method used to determine the amount of the funding, and be signed by both officers and the group’s advisor.

 Questions regarding this policy should be directed to SOFO or the NU Financial Aid office.
 Scholarships are considered a component of financial aid and must be reported to the Financial Aid Office at the recipient’s college.

-- A letter must be typed as backup.
-It should express formally the group’s intention to donate and should include the amount and the organization’s name, address, and FEIN#, and/or cause that will be the recipient of the intended donation.
-The letter should be signed by both officers and the group’s advisor.
+- A letter that expresses formally the group’s intention to donate, the purpose of the donation, the amount, and details regarding the source of the funds to be used in the donation.
+The letter should also contain the recipient organization’s name, address, and FEIN#, and/or cause that will be the recipient of the intended donation.
+The letter should be signed by both financial officers--president and treasurer--and the group’s advisor.

-- Need to prove that the Organization is 501(c)(3) recognized.
-Being "501(c)(3)" means that a particular nonprofit organization has been approved by the Internal Revenue Service as a tax-exempt, charitable organization.
+- Proof that the Beneficiary is an active 501(c)(3) organization.
+Being an active "501(c)(3)" means that a nonprofit organization has been approved by the Internal Revenue Service as a tax-exempt, charitable organization and has filed regularly as such.

 If your organization is receiving a donation, the vendor may request documentation of the group or Northwestern University.
 In this case, forward the email to SOFO at SOFO@northwestern.edu, to determine next steps.